rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 kubectl create -f run/sign-images-pipelinerun.yaml
 ```

-* After that the Build and Deploy Signed pipeline will start with the parameters described, going though each step declared before:
+* After that the Build and Deploy Signed pipeline will start with the parameters described, going through each step declared before:

 [![](/images/signing9.png "signing9.png")]({{site.url}}/images/signing9.png)

-* We can check as we have the container image pushed into the GitHub Registry, as well as the Signature generated by cosign in the sign:
+* We can check that we have the container image pushed into the GitHub Registry, as well as the Signature generated by cosign:

 [![](/images/signing11.png "signing11.png")]({{site.url}}/images/signing11.png)

-* After that we can check as our K8s Deployment is successfully generated and updated with the image generated in this step:
+* After that we can check that our K8s Deployment is successfully generated and updated with the image generated in this step:

 ```sh
 kubectl get deploy pipelines-vote-api -o jsonpath='{.spec.template.spec.containers[0].image}' ghcr.io/rcarrata/pipelines-vote-api:v2@sha256:c6da814d4ed548d6bad1336521375803d0c8f441112df845b02377215c639f26
 ```

-if we checked the tag image used, corresponds with the tag published in the GitHub Registry, matching the **c6da8...39f26** sha256 hash.
+if we check the image tag used, it corresponds with the tag published in the GitHub Registry, matching the **c6da8...39f26** sha256 hash.

 * If we check the Deployment, we will see that our application is up && running within our pod: